 To that end I now have over 110 retro machines including

 2 3 Sam Coupés,

 16 17 19 ZX Spectrums and a massive collection of peripherals for both so much so that I have run several 'Retro Arcade' sessions at my work so that the other dudes can relive my wasted youth!

 The above photo is from 2004 but I actually look the same these days, if slightly more skinny.
 A few people have wanted to go and look in my attic.

 Where are they now?

-I do networks, big networks so the best description I can muster is ‘Advanced Network Architecture Monkey’.
+I do networks, very big networks so the best description I can muster is ‘Advanced Network Architecture Consultant’.

-Still active on the Sam Users Facebook pages and Email Mailing List as well as tinkering, all where I can and where the munchkins allow.
+Still active on the Sam Facebook pages and other Retro forums as well as a lot of hardware tinkering, all where I can and where the munchkins and gin allows.